 The buttons will scatter into the tray.
-Some will fall onto the tree itself, some will not.
+Some will fall onto the apple tree, some will not.
+This is by design.

 Now invite your child to count the number of buttons, or apples, that are on the tree.